Nudging New Mexico

 Nudge theory suggests that ‘positive reinforcement and indirect suggestion can be more powerful than direct instruction, legislation, and enforcement.’
 They made subtle changes to the application process like showing the claimant a pre-completed letter to the employer verifying the reason for termination, suggesting that that majority of people reported new income, or asking the claimant to commit to a specific job search plan for the next week.
 These nudges led to dramatic results with claimants now twice as likely to report new earnings, half as likely to commit fraud, and up to 20% more likely to find work within the next few months.

-What nudges can you employ to influence clinicians and patients for better outcomes for your business?
+What nudges can you employ to change the behaviour of your customers?